-The standard water to salt ratio is 1:16 or 1 cup of Kosher salt per gallon of non-chlorinated water.
-I usually require around 2 gallons of water to cover a 12 pound turkey and therefore I use 2 cups of kosher salt and 2 gallons of water.
-Any seasonings you choose to add after the base solution should contain little or no salt else the brining meat you are using can become too salty.
+The standard liquid to salt ratio is 1:16 or 1 cup of Kosher salt per gallon of liquid.
+I usually need around 2 gallons of brine to cover a 12 pound turkey and therefore I use 2 cups of kosher salt and 2 gallons of liquid.